 Frost catches a moment in time, and literally, freezes it, the effect is beautiful, though what is the impact for the weeds?

-Firstly, seaweeds exist across the world, in vastly varying temperatures and conditions, from 50 metre long kelps, to microscopic organisms to seaweeds that never emerge above the water's surface, to ones that are exposed to the sun, air and being dried out for up to 6 hours every day.
+Firstly, seaweeds exist across the world, in vastly varying temperatures and conditions, from 50 metre long kelps, to microscopic organisms to seaweeds that never emerge above the water's surface, to ones that are exposed to the sun, air and being dried out for more than 6 hours every day.

 Each species of seaweed is suited to particular environments.
-Deep sea seaweeds (these are subtidal and never come above the sea's surface) are used to more constant temperatures, while intertidal ones (which get exposed twice a day at low tide) are built to sustain almost extreme changes in temperature.
+Deep sea seaweeds (these are sub-tidal and never come above the sea's surface) are used to more constant temperatures, while inter-tidal ones (which get exposed twice a day at low tide) are built to sustain almost extreme changes in temperature.

 'Most seaweeds would be killed if frozen.
 However high concentrations of tissues salts and organic solutes in the seaweed's cells lower the freezing points.'